culturecode/uber_select/README.md

 $('.my_selects').uberSelect(options);
 ```

-#### Data
-Data is an array of objects.
-Each object may have the following properties:

-- ##### text
-  String shown to the user in the list of results.
-This value is required if *value* is not provided.

-- ##### value
-  This is matched against the *value* option passed UberSearch and will appear selected if it matches.
-It is also used to match against search input text when the user searches.
-This value is required if *text* is not provided.

-- ##### matchValue
-  This overrides the value used to match against search input text when the user searches. *optional*

-- ##### visibility
-  This is used to determine whether the option appears only when searching or only when not searching.
-Values accepted: `query`, `no-query`. *optional*

-- ##### group
-  This is used to visually group options.
-All options with the same group will appear together. *optional*

 #### Options
 Options can be specified by setting the `data-uber-options` attribute on the `<select>` element.
 Values should be passed
 as a JSON string.
 All options on the are passed to the underlying UberSearch, see [UberSearch options](#UberSearchOptions).